 *

-I sat with that memory for a while.
-Over the next few hours I devoured the book.
-Then I spent some more time with the same memory twisting and turning it on all sides, trying to squeeze out of it as much as possible.
-And so it began.
+I sat with that memory.
+Then I devoured the book.
+Then I went back to spend more time with the same memory twisting and turning it on all sides, trying to squeeze out of it as much meaning as possible.
+I truly felt drawn toward developing this approach to fairy faith where star lore, afiry lore and a personal mythology would weave into something beautiful and magical.

-So it began my crazy chase across the celestial dome for the Pleiades.
-I tried and failed countess times at tracking them in order to determine those special fairy times I've been seeking to pinpoint, and which I mentioned about in the previous two posts.
-I could have simply followed the dates given in “Living Fairy”, the book, right?
-Yet, I felt strongly – and Daimler themselves said it- it is very important to actually establish a connection with the stars and the energy of the time their presence marks.
-I thought that such connection can only be established through direct participation, like observing the sky, the stars, noticing the relationships between sunrise, sunset, moon phases, other starts or planets, and how these aggregate around the cycles of the Pleiades.
-I believed that learning about Pleiades’ lore in different cultures and listening to those who have personal UPGs[3] about connecting stars and fairies would be also important sources to learn from, and so I proceeded to dig up all the info I could.
+And so I began to chase the Pleiades.
+I believed that sterile observation wasn't enough, and in this newly emerging paradigm, establishing a personal connection was important.
+I thought that such connection can only be established through direct participation, like observing the sky, the stars, noticing the relationships between sunrise, sunset, moon phases, other stars or celestial bodies and how these aggregate around the cycles of the Pleiades.
+I believed that learning about Pleiades’ lore in different cultures and listening to those who have personal UPGs[3] about connecting stars and fairies are also important as sources to consult for information but not substitutes for direct engagement through observation.
+I proceeded to dig up all the info I could.
+Then I started to create a calendar of fairy holy days which was focused on the Pleiades.
+As a starting point I had the dates given in “Living Fairy” but I knew that there must be more.

 October 20, 2022, 6:50am, Pleiades visible above the western horizon.